-Once the Operating Theatre is ready for you, the Anaesthetic Nurse/ Technician will take you into the theatre and help you to move on to the operating table.
+Once the Operating Theatre is ready for you, the Anaesthetic Nurse will take you into the theatre.
 The room temperature may feel a bit colder, so please inform the staff and they will address this.

 If you are having a general anaesthetic, or Intravenous Sedation, the Anaesthetist and assistant will prepare you for this.
-This will include: placing sticky dots on your chest for heart monitoring, oxygen mask placed on your face and a drip inserted into your arm for your anaesthetic.
-Before long, you will be asleep.
+This may include all or some of the following; placing sticky dots on your chest for heart monitoring, oxygen mask placed on your face and a drip inserted into your arm for your anaesthetic.